hywang01/hywang01.github.io/_pages/about.md

 - Journal Reviews
 	- IEEE Journal of Biomedical and Health Informatics
+	- Frontiers in Oncology
+	- Computers in Biology and Medicine
+	- Computerized Medical Imaging and Graphics
 	- Biomedical Signal Processing and Control
-	- Frontiers in Oncology
+	- Scientific Reports